REVERSAL POINT

 in Two Private Debt Cycles

-These “bond wave mappings” revealed recurrences and the evolution of the debt cycle by expressing resemblances and differences in two systemic financial crises: the Great Depression and the Global Financial Crisis.
-Here is a brief recap of the recurrences and evolutions in the debt cycle over the bond wave.
+These “bond wave mappings” revealed recurrences and evolution of the debt cycle by expressing resemblances and differences in these two systemic financial crises: the Great Depression and the Global Financial Crisis.
+Here is a brief recap of the recurrences (or resemblances) and evolutions (differences) in the debt cycle over the bond wave.

 Resemblances: Recurrent Features